K7MDL2/KEITHSDR/SDR_RA8875/README.md

     6. As a panadapter the Teensy SDR works OK, but I do not like how the simple QSD boards radiate/conduct the carrier out the antenna connector.
 This puts a very strong signal on the zero beat of the connected radio.
     Adding attenuators and/or a LNA between the SDR and radio do not help much.
     A DDC (direct downconverter) or IF stage is needed to bypass that problem.
 Connected to an antenna you are radiating a low level signal on the carrier you are listening to, not great either.

+    7. Experimenting with MIDI commands over USB commands leveraging my Teensy SDR's i2c encoders and their push switches.
+It working with Quisk, mostly works with Thetis for Hermes Lite 2.
+Idea is to copy this code to a separate Teensy MIDI SDR control pod program with dedicated knobs and dials for a PC/Laptop or even a PiHPSDR.

 ## 4/22/2021